google/closure-templates/documentation/dev/del.md

 The algorithm for selecting the implementation to invoke is:

 1. Use the delegate implementation with matching variant, if there is one.
-1. Otherwise, use the delegate implementation with no variant, if there is one.
+1. Otherwise, use the delegate implementation with no variant.
-1. Otherwise, if the delcall has the attribute `allowemptydefault="true"`, then the call renders to the empty string.
-1. Otherwise, an error occurs.

 ## Using deltemplates with `variant` and `delpackage`